 Assertive Community Treatment (ACT) is a self-contained trans-disciplinary team staffed with a team leader, psychiatrist, nurses, social workers, therapists, and specialists, such as in the area of co-occurring substance use treatment, employment and educational services, supportive housing, and peer-support services.

-ACT teams also assists with the overall health care needs of people served, and aim to work closely with individuals’ families and other natural supports.
+ACT teams also assist with the overall healthcare needs of people served, and aim to work closely with individuals’ families and other natural supports.
 To be most effective, ACT is to be recovery-oriented, strengths-based, and person-centered.
 Treatment is assertive in that the team is proactive and persistent in efforts to engage individuals who would likely benefit from this level of support.
 To provide intensive, comprehensive, and flexible services, small and large teams serve no more than 50 and 120 individuals, respectively.

 Learn more about the history and evolution of ACT through these resources.